NYU-RTS/rag-forc-2025/presentation/slides.md

 ---
 # Milvus Lite

-- Serverless, file-based vector database for processing up to a million chunks of text.
+- Local, file-based vector database for processing up to a million chunks of text.
-- BM25 search out of the box (with opitonal enhancnments like phrase matching if needed).
+- Full text search out of the box (with opitonal enhancnments like phrase matching if needed).
 - Integrates well with a wide variety of LLM tools/libraries.

 <br/>